ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 run within it will be forwarded to, and printed by, the terminal on the user's local computer.
-In other words, users can interact with the remote shell running on the remote server in the same way as with the local shell on their local computer, but any commands executed in that shell will be run on the remote server.
+In other words, users can interact with the remote shell running on the remote server in the same way as with the local shell on their local computer, but any commands executed in that remote shell will be run on the remote server.
 Finally, when the user shuts down the remote shell, for example via the `exit` command, the SSH connection will be closed, and the terminal on the user's local computer will control the local shell again.

-An example SSH session might proceed like this:
+A brief SSH session might proceed like this:

 ````
 me@mypc$ ssh testuser@testserver